 You must have heard of the many health benefits of sipping coffee, as the beverage is famous for being a crucial coping mechanism for those with stressful work.
 Coffee also works as a laxative, and therefore is recommended for use as an enema to patients with severe constipation.
 Coffee also enhances peristalsis movements in your large intestine and causes bowel movements.
 However, because it is a stimulant, coffee works equally well to float your bloat away.

 The natural diuretic properties of coffee help to rid your body of excessive water, which is one of the causes of bloating.
-If your bloating is mainly due to the back pressure of constipation, then having a few cups of coffee may quickly lead to a bowel movement and relieve you from any abdominal pain
+If your bloating is mainly due to the back pressure of constipation, then having a few cups of coffee may quickly lead to a bowel movement and relieve you from any abdominal pain or distended feeling.

 Even though coffee is an effective treatment to reduce bloat, you need to be mindful of drinking it excessively.
 When you overdo your coffee consumption, you may get the jitters and there are many other negative effects of too much caffeine.